jeffreyadamo/09_README_Generator/README_Generated.md

 ## Usage

-when opening run install info and then update as needed
+need to run node index.js and follow the prompts

 ## License